-- (c) The following paragraph 8 is inserted: - 8.
-The Commission shall adopt the specifications referred to in this Article by means of delegated acts in accordance with Article 12.
-A separate delegated act shall not cover more than one priority area and shall be adopted for each of the priority actions.';'
+- (c) the following paragraph is added:

+- '8.
+The Commission shall adopt delegated acts in accordance with Article 12, laying down the specifications referred to in this Article.
+Those delegated acts shall not cover more than one priority area and shall be adopted for each of the priority actions.';'

+- (7) the following article is inserted: